lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

   * Participate in ward temple and family history efforts.
 A presidency member of the oldest Young Women class attends coordination meetings (see 25.2.7).

+  * Organize the youth to minister by welcoming visitors and members as they enter the chapel (see 29.2.1.3).

   * Plan and conduct Sunday class meetings (see 11.2.1.2).

   * Plan and carry out class service and activities (see 11.2.1.3).